-UK Data All laws relating to data protection, the processing of personal data, priv Protection and/or electronic communications in force from time to time in the UK, Laws including the UK GDPR and the Data Protection Act 2018.
+UK The United Kingdom of Great Britain and Northern Ireland.
+UK Data Protection Laws All laws relating to data protection, the processing of personal data, priv and/or electronic communications in force from time to time in the UK, including the UK GDPR and the Data Protection Act 2018.
 UK GDPR As defined in section 3 of the Data Protection Act 2018.